 (ii) Links, including international links, with other persons participating in offences established in accordance with this Convention;

-(iii) Other offences that persons participating in offences established in accordance with this Convention have committed or may commit;
+[(iii) Other offences that persons participating in offences established in accordance with this Convention have committed or may commit;: delete – JP]

 (b) To provide factual, concrete help to competent authorities that may contribute to depriving persons participating in offences established in accordance with this Convention of their resources or of the proceeds of crime.

-2. Each State Party shall consider providing for the possibility, in appropriate cases, of mitigating the punishment of an accused person who provides substantial cooperation in the investigation or prosecution of an offence established in accordance with this Convention.
+2. Each State Party [shall may: KR, IN] consider providing for the possibility, in appropriate cases, of mitigating the punishment of an accused person who provides substantial cooperation in the investigation or prosecution of an offence established in accordance with this Convention.

-3. Each State Party shall consider providing for the possibility, in accordance with fundamental principles of its domestic law, of granting immunity from prosecution to a person who provides substantial cooperation in the investigation or prosecution of an offence established in accordance with this Convention.
+3. Each State Party [shall may: KR, IN] consider providing for the possibility, in accordance with fundamental principles of its domestic law, of granting immunity from prosecution to a person who provides substantial cooperation in the investigation or prosecution of an offence established in accordance with this Convention.

-4. Protection of such persons shall be as provided for in the article on protection of witnesses of this Convention.
+4. Protection of such persons [shall may: KR, IN] be as provided for in the article on protection of witnesses of this Convention.

-5. Where a person referred to in paragraph 1 of this article located in one State Party can provide substantial cooperation to the competent authorities of another State Party, the States Parties concerned may consider entering into agreements or arrangements, in accordance with their domestic law, concerning the potential provision by the other State Party of the treatment set forth in paragraphs 2 and 3 of this article.
+5. Where a person referred to in paragraph 1 of this article located in one State Party can provide substantial cooperation to the competent authorities of another State Party, the States Parties concerned may consider entering into agreements or arrangements, in accordance with their domestic law [and Chapter IV on international cooperation: GT], concerning the potential provision by the other State Party of the treatment set forth in paragraphs 2 and 3 of this article.

+[Article 55 bis.
+Cooperation between national authorities and service providers

+1. Each State Party shall take such measures as may be necessary to encourage, in accordance with its domestic law, cooperation between national investigating and prosecuting authorities and service providers relating to matters involving the commission of offences established in accordance with this Convention.

+2. Each State Party shall consider encouraging its nationals and other persons with a habitual residence in its territory to report to the national investigating and prosecuting authorities the commission of an offence established in accordance with this Convention.: PK; against – US, IN]